 By adding high-protein and high-fiber foods to your snack-plate, you create more balanced meals.
 By adding more nutritious foods to your meals and snacks, you honor your hunger – and you minimize cravings too.

 Also, healthy fats have to be taken into this equation too.
 Unsaturated fats, such as found in avocados, nuts and seeds and olive oil for example, provide fat-soluble vitamins and they keep you full longer.
-Keep in mind that all types of fats contain the same number of calories per gram.
-It’s not to scare you, but to keep you aware.

 High-protein and high-fiber foods that you can potentially add to slider foods